rdenise/tax_myPHAGE/README.md

   -t THREADS, --threads THREADS
                         Maximum number of threads that will be used -i IN_FASTA, --input IN_FASTA
-                        Path to an input fasta file --add_genomes ADD_GENOMES
+                        Path to an input fasta file, or directory containing fasta files --add_genomes ADD_GENOMES
                         Path to a fasta file containing genomes to add to the viridic.
 This will be added to the viridic and the viridic figure will be updated
   -db ICTV_DB, --database ICTV_DB